I remember hearing about Columbine growing up — not really much, just tidbits here and there.

 Then in my seventh grade Media Communications class, a few weeks before Christmas, our teacher walked in with a grave face and told us that an elementary school had been, for a lack of better phrase, “shot up”.
 The following days were a flurry of lockdown drills and teachers telling us what to do in case of an “emergency” — but refusing to address the word “shooting”, as if by not speaking of what had happened, it would disappear.
 That elementary school was Sandy Hook.

 Flash forward a few years later, when another shooting occurred in an Oregon community college.
 My teachers shook their heads and told me how terrible it was.
-Politicians sent their thoughts
+Politicians sent their thoughts and prayers.

 Orlando.
 Thoughts and prayers.
 Las Vegas.
 Thoughts and prayers.
 Another shooting.
 Thoughts and prayers.
 Flags half-staff in front of the schools and libraries, a few days of jumping at a popping balloon from the homecoming decorations in the hallways, and life moving back to normal.
-A back-and-forth cycle between candlelight vigils and calls for gun control, but at the end of it
+A back-and-forth cycle between candlelight vigils and calls for gun control, but at the end of it all, nothing.

 When Parkland happened, the first response of my peers and I was that of exhaustion.
 It wasn’t grief, it wasn’t anger; it was just exhaustion.
 And more details emerged.